 Find Out: How Much Hair Loss Is Normal?

 How To Boost Your Microneedling Experience

-Before your appointment, wash your hair with a revitalizing shampoo and conditioner and work a serum, like GRO Hair Serum or GRO+ Advanced Hair Serum with CBD, deep into the roots.
-Applying a hair growth serum to scalp skin before treatment means that our powerful vegan phyto-active ingredients, including red clover, mung bean, curcumin and cannabidiol, will penetrate much more deeply into your hair follicles, combating hair loss and encouraging hair regrowth.
-These active ingredients work together with the natural growth factors your body produces in response to microneedling treatments to increase visible hair density.
-Talk about a dream team!
+Immediately after your appointment, work a daily hair serum, like GRO Hair Serum, deep into the roots.
+Applying a hair growth serum to scalp skin before treatment means that our powerful vegan phyto-active ingredients, including red clover, mung bean and curcumin, will penetrate much more deeply into your hair follicles to combat thinning hair.
+These active ingredients work together with the natural factors your body produces in response to microneedling treatments to increase visible hair density.

 Other Solutions for Thinning Hair

 Between microneedling appointments, there are many steps you can take to help encourage hair regrowth.
 Here are a few things you can do to make sure you're taking the best care of your hair: